eulixir/eulixir/README.md

 ### Hello my name is João and I'm a software developer.
 Welcome to my profile :)

 I am passionate about technologies and games.
-I like to see the beauty in the codes and understand how they works :)
+I like to see the beauty in the codes and understand how they works.
 <br>

 ## Technologies